neonephos/community/technical_advisory_council/current_technical_advisory_council.md

 ## Mailing Lists

 A mailing list is under construction.
-It is yet to be determined if it is going to be public.
+It is yet to be determined whether it will be public.